vishal-eden/Eden-Pilot/README.md

 The python file is multisensor_handler_giga.py.

 **Running Accelerometer Program**
-The python file is dual.py
+The python file is dual.py<br/>
+Arduino files are dualm4_new.ino and dualm7_new.ino (one file for each core)

 **IP Address Change**